lukkyjoe/algolia/README.md

 • Background???
 • Food types needs count
 • Food types needs hover active
+• Disjunctive payment filter can start with the 'non options' that will be a base search?
+• Hover will not show on touch.
+That's OK, right?

 #Assumptions (to be verified)
 1. For the left side bar options: I'm assuming that it's possible to select a cuisine type AND a rating. (e.g. 'Japanese' AND 4 stars)